 I’ve spent my entire life imagining what things will be like, and they very rarely turn out exactly as I saw in my minds eye.

-Like when I was a kid and we were going on holiday, I’d build a picture in my mind…and then I’d get there and it would be way better than I’d pictured.
+Like when I was a kid and we were going on holiday, I’d build a picture in my mind…and then I’d get there and it would be different than I’d pictured.
+But way better!
 It’s getting harder to let my imagination run riot though with trip advisor and google.
 Why imagine, when I can just look it up?

 Some things can’t be controlled by the internet though.
 And when I imagined myself becoming a mummy, I always imagined the baby would be a girl, I don’t know why, I had nothing against boys, but I guess I always assumed I’d have a much closer bond with a little girl.

 So when I found out I was having you back at my 20 week scan in January 2014, I was still excited and I certainly wasn’t disappointed, I just had to adjust the picture of you in my mind slightly.

 As per my imagined holiday campsites of my childhood, I failed to anticipate how completely awesome you’d be.
 I needn’t have worried about the bond because you were always the cuddliest little baby, usually found splashed out asleep across my chest at social gatherings, and you became an adorable, mischievous little toddler.